-You don’t have to spend a lot of money on fancy containers to store your Christmas decorations.
-You can purchase basic storage containers and get creative with your storage techniques.
-The most important part is the grouping and organizing, that way it makes it so much easier for the following year.
+You don’t have to spend a lot of money on fancy containers to store and organize Christmas decor.
+Use cardboard boxes or purchase basic storage containers and get creative with your Christmas storage ideas.
+The most important part is the grouping and organizing, that way it makes it so much easier to decorate for Christmas the following year.

-I use my label maker but you can easily handwrite on a piece of paper and tape it to the outside of the container.
+I use a label maker but you can easily handwrite it on a piece of paper and tape it to the outside of the container.
 You can be very basic or use some pretty fancy labels.
-Here are a few free labels if you want fancy labels.
-You can do a search on Pinterest and find all kinds of free pretty labels.
+Pinterest is full of free downloadable labels.
+I also found these fancy labels.

-I start by organizing each container and being very specific about what is in the storage container.
-I organize by room and tree.
-I have 2 trees so all the ornaments for a specific tree are together in the same containers.
-I find this to work best because you may not want to put up a second tree or you rotate your themes each year.
-This will save you time instead of sorting out all the ornaments, they will already be grouped together and you wont have to touch the containers that you do not want to use.
+Start by organizing each container and being very specific about what is in the storage container.
+Organize by room, tree, or specific items.
+When having more than 1 Christmas tree, make sure to keep all the ornaments for a specific tree together in the same containers.
+As a result, it is easier to decorate the next year because you may not want to put up a second tree or you rotate your themes each year.
+This will save you time instead of sorting out all the ornaments, they will already be grouped together and you won’t have to touch the containers that you do not want to use.

-Using What you Have on hand to hold your ornaments:
+Be creative and use what you have on hand to hold your ornaments.

 Here are a few creative ideas to use what you have in your home to organize your ornaments and bulbs.

 Store decorations using egg cartons, coffee filters, or plastic cups to hold small ornaments and bulbs, they stack nicely in a container.
 Place these smaller containers inside storage containers that you might already have on hand or use the plastic bins as mentioned before.

 If wrapping old vintage ornaments, make sure to use acid-free paper as this is safer for the ornaments.